Swooshnv/Easter2/weights/readme.txt

-Model weights are stored in this directory
+Model weights are stored in this directory.